 - Teacher; and

 In order to be eligible for a J-1 visa, the foreign citizen must initially apply for and be accepted into one of the approved exchange visitor programs with a designated sponsoring organization.
 Once accepted into an exchange visitor program, the foreign citizen will be enrolled in the Student and Exchange Visitor Information System (SEVIS).
-Exchange visitor who are citizens of countries participating in the Visa Waiver Program (VWP) are not allowed to travel without a visa on the VWP if the reason for the travel is to participate in an exchange visitor program.
+Exchange visitors who are citizens of countries participating in the Visa Waiver Program (VWP) are not allowed to travel without a visa on the VWP if the reason for the travel is to participate in an exchange visitor program.

 When completing an online J-1 visa application, the applicant will need to complete Form DS-160 as well as upload a photo as part of the process.
 The majority of J-1 applicants are required to participate in a visa interview, which is scheduled and administered by a consular officer.
 Generally, all applicants between the ages of 14 and 79 will be expected to have an interview.
 If the applicant is 13 and younger or 80 and older, he/she will typically not have an interview.
 However, keep in mind that the consular officer has discretion in this matter and may require an interview for any applicant.